UPDATED: April 2022

 (Lichanura trivirgata gracia)

-I work exclusively with the Anerythristic Pioneertown Locality Rosy Boa which is one of the rarest locality specific Rosy Boa "morphs" in the world.
+We work exclusively with the Anerythristic Pioneertown Locality Rosy Boa which is one of the rarest locality specific Rosy Boa "morphs" in the world.
 There are only a handful of breeders producing these unique creatures making them highly prized among those who do work with them.
 These absolutely stunning little snakes sport a baby blue iris and an almost lavender/gray coloration that is truly spectacular.
 The most interesting part about these little beauties is that the genetic mutation (aka morph) first appeared in captivity!
 For more information please read the history below of these amazing little snakes.

 History of the Anerythristic Pioneertown Morph